OpenLineage/OpenLineage/integration/airflow/README.md

 OPENLINEAGE_EXTRACTORS=full.path.to.ExtractorClass;full.path.to.AnotherExtractorClass
 ```

+To ensure OpenLineage logging propagation to custom extractors you should use `self.log` instead of creating logger by yourself.

 #### Great Expectations

 Great Expectations integration works by providing OpenLineageValidationAction.
 You need to include it into your `action_list` in `great_expectations.yml`.